saubhaggya-srivastava/CI-CD-Pipeline-using-Jenkins-Docker-and-AWS/README.md

 ### Conclusion

-**In this blog, we learned how to automate the build and deploy process using GitHub, Jenkins, Docker, and AWS EC2.**
+**In this Project we automate the build and deploy process using GitHub, Jenkins, Docker, and AWS EC2.**